-Is your workforce recognized at an acceptable rate?
-According to Gallup’s analysis, probably not.
-In a recent survey, they found that only 1 out of 3 U.S. workers feel they received adequate recognition in the past seven days.
+In a recent Gallup survey, they found that only 1 out of 3 U.S. workers feel they received adequate recognition in the past seven days.
 Even worse, employees that aren’t recognized at a satisfactory level are twice as likely to leave their job compared to those that are.
 Why should you care?
 Because 70% of workers say they’d work harder if they felt their efforts were better appreciated and companies with the most engaged employees report revenue growth at a rate of 2.5X greater than their competitors with the lowest levels of engagement.→ Read More

 Employee recognition is a very important part of company culture.
 So much so, more and more HR Tech is dedicated to making employee recognition easy for both employees and managers.
-And it can address important business objectives relating to employee engagement, like attracting top talent and increasing productivity.
-In fact, 40% of workers in the U.S. said they would go the extra mile for a company that rewards and recognizes them on a regular basis.
-This means even the smallest investment in an employee engagement platform could have a big impact on your company’s bottom line.→ Read More
+And it can address important business objectives relating to employee engagement, like attracting top talent and increasing productivity.→ Read More